 Prior to running for President in 2016, Donald had no experience in government service.
 Numerous times throughout his life, beginning in 1987, Donald thought about running for office and switched political parties numerous times.
 In 2000, Donald ran, briefly, for the presidency under the Reform Party.
 Early during the primary race, he withdrew his candidacy.
 In June of 2015, Donald officially announced he was seeking the Republican nomination for President.
 Out of a field of 17 candidates, Donald quickly became a front runner, with a focus on reducing illegal immigration, reducing the national debt, repealing the Affordable Care Act, and curbing Islamic terrorism.

 The Republican primary race, and the presidential race against Democratic opponent Hillary Clinton, was one of the most contentious.
 During the campaign, Hillary far outspent Donald in advertising, however Donald received a significant amount of free media coverage, mainly negative, due to outlandish and controversial statements.
 In what is considered a shocking upset, Donald received over 300 electoral votes, securing him the Presidency, even though he lost the popular vote by approximately one million votes.
 Since the election, there have been numerous protests throughout the country, and the world, by those who oppose President Trump.

-Donald’s presidency has just begun.
-His presidency is historic due to his vastly different background from previous presidents, making it difficult to judge what type of president he will be and the changes he could affect in the United States and the world.
+Donald’s presidency is historic due to his vastly different background from previous presidents, which has made it difficult to judge what type of president he will be and the changes he could affect in the United States and the world.
 The world continues to change while he is President, and it will be years before history can truly judge his actions, for better or worse.